htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     from the remote machine to the access point when output file transfer is enabled.

 :classad-attribute-def:`TransferOutFinished`
-    When the job finished the most recent recent transfer of its output sandbox, measured in seconds from the epoch.
+    When the job finished the most recent transfer of its output sandbox, measured in seconds from the epoch.
 (00:00:00 UTC Jan 1, 1970).